-Healthcare is one of those career areas that are slated to grow at a tremendous pace in the near future.
-In fact, the new and emerging opportunities available in this field today make it a lucrative and fulfilling career choice.
+Healthcare is one of those career areas that are slated to grow at a tremendous pace shortly.
+The new and emerging opportunities in this field today make it a lucrative and fulfilling career choice.

-However, in order to build a meaningful career in healthcare services, you need to know about the opportunities.
-You may have never heard of a diagnostic medical sonographer, but they play a very important role in health services.
+However, you need to know about the opportunities to build a meaningful career in healthcare services.
+You may have never heard of a diagnostic medical sonographer, but they are very important in health services.

-In this article, we are going to provide you with a job description of a diagnostic medical sonographer.
-You will find out about job responsibilities, eligibility requirements, growth prospects, pay, and benefits.
+This article provides a job description for a diagnostic medical sonographer.
+You will learn about job responsibilities, eligibility requirements, growth prospects, pay, and benefits.

 What Is a Diagnostic Medical Sonographer?

-Diagnostic medical sonographers are easily one of the most in-demand medical professionals in today’s times.
+Diagnostic medical sonographers are easily one of the most in-demand medical professionals today.

-Sometimes referred to simply as a sonographer, a diagnostic medical sonographer is actually the guy who you see at the diagnostic centers in hospitals.
+Sometimes referred to simply as a sonographer, a diagnostic medical sonographer is the guy you see at hospitals’ diagnostic centers.

-The professional is trained to operate medical imaging equipment and capture the images of different body parts using ultrasound.
+The professional is trained to operate medical imaging equipment and use ultrasound to capture images of different body parts.

-Based on the analysis of the imagery provided by the sonographer, the doctors are able to diagnose various ailments and provide the relevant treatment to the patient.
+Based on the analysis of the imagery provided by the sonographer, the doctors can diagnose various ailments and provide relevant treatment to the patient.

 Primary Job Responsibilities of a Sonographer

-Some of the key responsibilities and tasks performed by a diagnostic medical sonographer include the following.
+Some key responsibilities and tasks a diagnostic medical sonographer performs include the following.

-• Carry out diagnostic procedures and medical imaging as prescribed by the physician/surgeon.
+- Carry out diagnostic procedures and medical imaging as the physician/surgeon prescribes.

-• Analyze the outputs of ultrasounds and write reports based on them to the doctors.
+- Analyze the ultrasounds’ outputs and write reports to the doctors based on them.

 Educational & Work Experience Requirements